Mohammad-Ali-Rauf/Shaan-e-Zaban/README.md

 Contributions are welcome.
 Please refer to the [`CONTRIBUTING.md`](./CONTRIBUTING.md) guide for details.

-You can contribute by:
+💡 You can contribute by:

-* Writing original Urdu stories
+- ✍️ Writing authentic short stories
-* Recording high-quality Urdu audio
+- 🎙 Recording pronunciation audio (Fusha-style or dialects)
-* Improving UI/UX or accessibility
+- 🛠 Improving design & accessibility
-* Suggesting features or enhancements
+- 🔎 Testing & finding bugs
-* Reviewing and testing existing content
+- 🌟 Suggesting dope features

 Pull requests and discussions are encouraged.